Page updated 5 October 2009

 seen today.

-During the 1920's, the premises were used for an arts and crafts business called Glebelands.
+Murch and Goff closed in 1917, and in 1920, the premises became the Broadgate Mart, an antiques saleroom run by Mark Rowe and Co.
+The business did not last long and in1924, the premises became an arts and crafts business called Glebelands, after the Women's Institute purchased the building.
 Selling Honiton lace, pictures, jewelry, pottery, candies and toys, they were well placed to take advantage of the tourists visiting the Cathedral.
+A feature in the Exeter and Plymouth Gazette from 1924 stated:

 It was in 1930 that Mrs Tinley opened her famous